 This comedy is good for the whole family, and children of any age will be able to find something funny.
 A couple of the best lines are when Emmet asks Wyldstyle her name and she says “Wyldstyle” and he’s like, “Wyldstyle?
 Are you a DJ?” or when Vitruvius keeps calling Dumbledore “Double-Door” and can’t tell him apart from Gandalf.

 If you’re a Lego fan, you may find this “making of the movie” clip an interesting addendum to the film:

-This comedy film is a coming of age story about four high school kids who discover a magical video game and get sucked in through a portal to the game’s world, instantly becoming the avatars that they chose.
-The big tough guy becomes a short zoologist, the socially insecure girl becomes Ruby Roundhouse, “killer of men,” cute girl is now “map guy” (Jack Black), and the geeky boy becomes Dr. Bravestone, whose strength and smoldering ability are unsurpassed.
+This comedy film is a coming-of-age story about four high school kids who discover a magical video game and get sucked in through a portal to the game’s world, instantly becoming the avatars that they chose.
+The big tough guy becomes a short zoologist, the socially insecure girl becomes Ruby Roundhouse, “killer of men,” the cute girl is now “map guy” (Jack Black), and the geeky boy becomes Dr. Bravestone, whose strength and smoldering ability are unsurpassed.

 In order to return to life in the real world, they have to play (which means survive and beat) the game.
-Similar to actual video games (and here’s a SPOILER ALERT) they each have three lives, so there are several scenes in which they die and it’s somehow hilarious, because you know they’ll drop from the sky again in a few seconds.
-Of course, no one knows that at first, and the third time means game over.
-As they gather information, fight rhinoceri, and solve puzzles, they work together and discover new things about themselves and each other.
+Similar to actual video games (and here’s a SPOILER ALERT) they each have three lives, so there are several scenes in which they die and it’s somehow hilarious because you know they’ll drop from the sky again in a few seconds.
+Of course, no one knows that at first, and the third time means “game over.”
+As they gather information, fight rhinoceros, and solve puzzles, they work together and discover new things about themselves and each other.